BasharSiddiqui/DSA/README.md

 ### The Search Function has the Following Parameters:

-•	query: a string representing the search query
+•	query: a string representing the search query.

-•	lexicon: the lexicon of a JSON file
+•	lexicon: the lexicon of a JSON file.

-•	inv_index: the inverted index of a JSON file
+•	inv_index: the inverted index of a JSON file.

-•	fwd_index: the forward index of a JSON file
+•	fwd_index: the forward index of a JSON file.

 It performs the following operations: